 Every year in the Audubon Photography Awards, we look forward to these entries that capture unique moments in the lives of birds.
 Sometimes they end up as that year's winners, and other times they find their way to our annual top 100 gallery.
 Inevitably, though, there are always extra shots and behaviors that we want to share with our readers.
-So enjoy the below, and should these images leave you feeling inspired, remember that the 2020 awards open to entry on January 13th.
+So enjoy the below, and should these images leave you feeling inspired, remember that the 2020 awards are now open for entry.

 Back Off (above)